The George Takei-Howard Stern Interview Seems Otherworldly After Allegations Surface [Listen]

 While on the Stern show last month, the host alluded to the Harvey Weinstein scandal engulfing Hollywood as well as the irony attendant (as he sees it) to Donald Trump being in the White House after he famously engaged in so-called locker room talk on the leaked Access Hollywood tape.

-Against that backdrop, when Stern asked if Takei, who is an aggressive foe of President Trump, if he ever sexually harassed anyone, the iconic Star Trek actor hesitated noticeably and then laughed before answering, as chronicled by Mediaite and other news outlets.
+Against that backdrop, when Stern asked if Takei, who is an aggressive foe of President Trump, has ever sexually harassed anyone, the iconic Star Trek actor hesitated noticeably and then laughed before answering, as chronicled by Mediaite and other news outlets.

 “Some people that are kind of… um… skittish…or maybe… um… afraid, and you’re trying to persuade…”

-In addition to noting that the persuasion might have been “more than gentle,” Takei stressed to Stern and co-host Robin Quivers that he never used the employment scenario for romantic advantage (“it didn’t involve power over the other”), and that any encounters occurred at his home and rather than in the workplace.
+In addition to noting that the persuasion might have been “more than gentle,” Takei stressed to Stern and co-host Robin Quivers that he never used the employment scenario for romantic advantage (“it didn’t involve power over the other”), and that any encounters occurred at his home rather than in the workplace.
 In a further humorous manner, he also seemed to suggest that he had a consensual encounter with an extra on the Star Trek set who, in the script, was portraying a Star Fleet underling.

 2016 George Takei would hate 2017 George Takei. pic.twitter.com/Ux76YMyQAz